tldr-pages/tldr/pages/linux/abroot.md

 `sudo abroot get future`

-- Enter a transactional shell in the future root partition and switch root on the next boot:
+- Enter the transactional shell in the future root partition and switch root on the next boot:

 `sudo abroot shell`

-- Execute a command in a transactional shell in the future root partition and switch to it on the next boot:
+- Execute a command in the transactional shell in the future root partition and switch to it on the next boot:

 `sudo abroot exec {{command}}`

-- Install a package in the host inside a transactional shell in the future root partition and switch to it on the next boot:
+- Install a package in the host inside the transactional shell in the future root partition and switch to it on the next boot:

 `sudo abroot exec apt install {{package}}`

-- Update the root partition (For advanced users only):
+- Update the boot partition (for advanced users only):

 `sudo abroot _update-boot`